danielpopovici745/Nautral_Disaster_Simulator/README.md

 * [Setup](#Setup)

 ### Goals:
->*Create AR application that compresses your surroundings into a single texturized object that can be manipulated.
 >*Create VR application that simulates a series of natural disasters (hurricanes, tornados, wildfires) with different perspectives (1st person, helicopter, far away)
->*Create a Web Application (VR/AR) that does [tbd]